juventus18/linkler/README.md

-# Discord.js Bot Example
+# Linkler Bot
-Bluefox Example: Bot with argument parsing and multiple commands
+Takes links from one Discord channel and posts them in another Discord channel.

 ## Setup